It’s an awful day in any household that includes a dog. The day the dog passes away.

 A senior labrador dog sitting in a brightly lit home

-Helping Your Friend Over the Rainbow Bridge
+Helping Your Beloved Pet Over the Rainbow Bridge

 We wish we could say there was a way to change the inevitable.
 But, there isn’t.
 Whether or not you are aware of your dog’s indications that death is near, the end is coming.